hpe-storage/scod/docs/csi_driver/partners/suse_virtualization/index.md

 ## Supportability

-HPE supports the underlying host OS, SLE Micro, using the HPE CSI Driver for Kubernetes and the Rancher Kubernetes Engine 2 (RKE2) which is a CNCF certified Kubernetes distribution.
+HPE supports the underlying host OS, SL Micro, using the HPE CSI Driver for Kubernetes and the Rancher Kubernetes Engine 2 (RKE2) which is a CNCF certified Kubernetes distribution.
 SUSE Virtualization (formerly Harvester) embeds KubeVirt and uses standard CSI storage constructs to manage storage resources for virtual machines.

 - Learn more about [Compatibility & Support](../../../csi_driver/index.md#compatibility_and_support)